muoz0003/mtm6302-capstone-muoz0003/README.md

 - **ARIA Labels and Accessibility**: Improved accessibility with ARIA labels and semantic HTML.
 - **Interactive Gallery**: A gallery showcasing award-winning photographs with hover effects and a modal for viewing full-size images.

-## Animated Background
+## Dynamic Night Sky Background

-The background features a dynamic night sky with moving stars, created using the HTML5 `<canvas>` element and JavaScript.
-The stars move slowly to simulate a night sky, adding a visually appealing and immersive experience for users.
+The background of the web application features a dynamic night sky with moving stars, created using the HTML5 `<canvas>` element and JavaScript.
+This background adds a visually appealing and immersive experience for users, enhancing the overall aesthetic of the application.

-### Implementation
+### Implementation Details

-- **Canvas Element**: Used to draw the stars.
-- **JavaScript**: Handles the animation of the stars, including their movement and rendering.
+1. **HTML5 `<canvas>` Element**:
+   - The `<canvas>` element is used to draw the night sky.
+It is positioned as a fixed background, covering the entire viewport.
+   - The canvas is set to cover the full width and height of the viewport, ensuring that the dynamic background is always visible.

+2. **JavaScript for Animation**:
+   - JavaScript is used to create and animate the stars.
+The stars are represented as small circles drawn on the canvas.
+   - An array of star objects is created, each with properties such as position, radius, and speed.
+   - The `drawStars` function iterates through the array of stars, drawing each one on the canvas.
+   - The `updateStars` function updates the position of each star, creating the illusion of movement.
+Stars that move out of the viewport are repositioned to the opposite side, ensuring a continuous animation.
+   - The `animate` function uses `requestAnimationFrame` to create a smooth animation loop, continuously calling the `drawStars` and `updateStars` functions.

+3. **Visual Effects**:
+   - The stars are given a slight variation in size and speed to create a more natural and realistic effect.
+   - The background color of the canvas is set to a dark shade to simulate the night sky, with stars appearing as small, bright points of light.
+   - The movement of the stars is subtle and slow, adding to the calming and immersive experience.

+4. **Performance Considerations**:
+   - The animation is optimized to ensure smooth performance across different devices and screen sizes.
+   - The number of stars and their properties are carefully chosen to balance visual appeal and performance.

 ## Resources Used